SchoolOfCode/node-101-workshop-room-37-beatriz-toni/README.md

 Node JS gives us the power to take JavaScript out of the browser - this means we're able to use it in servers and on the back end.
 Make sure you have the relevant version of Node for your OS installed from [here](https://nodejs.org/en/download/); you can choose which version you download, but the LTS version is recommended.

 Let's try it out now by making a simple Node app.
 Everyone has something they collect, no matter how mundane or kooky.
 As fun as it to talk about our collection, we're busy people!
-Let's make an app that automates talking about all the nice things in our collection for us in a cool, colorful way.
+Let's make an app that automates talking about all the nice things in our collection for us in a cool, colorful way.hfghfgh

 ## Part 1: Checking your setup